yonas-fsaha/NFT-preview-card-component/README.md

 Your challenge is to build out this preview card component and get it looking as close to the design as possible.

-You can use any tools you like to